The Disney World Monorail Resorts are some of the best places to stay on property. There’s just something special about being so close to the Magic.

 Chef Mickey’s: Chef Mickey’s is a character dining buffet featuring Mickey, Minnie, Donald, Goofy, and Pluto.
 The food is decent, but the draw is definitely the atmosphere and characters.
 The restaurant is located in the middle of the resort’s main floor, so it has a good view of the monorail traveling through the building.

-The Wave: The Wave is a very contemporary, stylish table-service restaurant on the bottom floor of the resort.
-It’s sometimes overlooked, but the food is always very good and reservations are usually fairly easy to find.
+Steakhouse 71: Steakhouse 71 is a very contemporary, stylish table-service restaurant on the bottom floor of the resort.
+It’s sometimes overlooked, but the food is inspired by Walt Disney’s favorite dishes and reservations are usually fairly easy to find.

 Contempo Cafe: Contempo Cafe is the Contemporary’s primary quick-service restaurant.
 It’s open 24-hours and has a large menu of entrees and snacks.
 Contempo is one of the best quick-service restaurants at Disney World.

-Contemporary Grounds: Contempo Grounds is the resort’s coffee bar.
+Contemporary Grounds: Contemporary Grounds is the resort’s coffee bar.
 It has a number of coffees, teas, and smoothies.
 Baked goods are also available, making it a good stop for a quick breakfast.

 The Sand Bar: The Sand Bar is the Contemporary’s main pool bar.
 It serves a handful of lunch entrees and plenty of drinks.